 The ISL [1] is an isochronous cyclotron with four separated sectors.
 It has an external injection of beams with variable energy from either a CN-Van-de-Graaff or an 8UD-Tandem.
-Figure 1 shows the layout of the accelerator complex and its major facilities.
+Figure 1 shows the layout of the accelerator complex.